What Is Phenylethylamine?

 Along with elevated mood and cognitive disposition, many have found that PEA increases physical endurance.
 These users increase their workout loads in short bursts during the acute phase after taking the supplement, and as a result, PEA has gained marginal popularity in the fitness and bodybuilding circles.

 Research into the effects of PEA on a number of different applications and disorders is ongoing.
 Some studies in very specific applications have been conducted with very favorable results.
-For example, studies have been conducted on the effects of PEA on drug-addicted youth, and has been shown to significantly relieve many of the most intense symptoms of withdrawal.
-This is very exciting to professionals who work with at- risk youth.
+For example, studies have been conducted on the effects of PEA on drug-addicted youth and have been shown to significantly relieve many of the most intense symptoms of withdrawal.
+This is very exciting for professionals who work with at-risk youth.

 Many scientists are interested in the long term effects PEA has on the aging process.
 This neural chemical plays a key role in the aging process that is not yet fully understood, and there is hope that PEA can be used to alleviate a large measure of discomfort associated with aging.
 A number of these studies are in process.